The Importance of Time Management and Prompting

 During Rehearsals

 Once rehearsals commence, stage managers take on the role of timekeepers.
 They are responsible for starting and ending rehearsals on time, enforcing break schedules, and ensuring that each segment of the rehearsal stays within its allocated timeframe.
-Good time management during this phase helps maintain focus and momentum, preventing burnout and fatigue among the cast and crew.
+A digital rehearsal timer mounted on a stage manager clipboard provides a visible countdown for the entire team, helping maintain focus and momentum while preventing burnout and fatigue among the cast and crew.

 Performance Run

 During the show's run, time management extends to overseeing call times, ensuring the timely execution of cues, and managing intermissions.
-Keeping the show running on schedule is essential for audience satisfaction and for meeting the logistical requirements of the venue, such as curfews or union regulations.
+A call‑time management app on an iPad with stand offers real‑time reminders and updates for all departments, keeping the production on schedule and meeting venue requirements such as curfews or union regulations.

 Prompting: Ensuring Precision and Flow